bullhorn/invenias-api-docs/source/index.html.md

 Name | Description
 --------- | -----------
-id_token | Also referred to as a ‘token hint' the id_token can be used to end a user session and revoking the current access_token. access_token | Access tokens are used in token-based authentication to allow an application to access an API. expires_in | The period of time before the access_token is invalidated. refresh_token | A refresh token allows an application to obtain a new access token without prompting the user.
+id_token | Also referred to as a 'token hint' the id_token can be used to end a user session and revoking the current access_token. access_token | Access tokens are used in token-based authentication to allow an application to access an API. expires_in | The period of time before the access_token is invalidated. refresh_token | A refresh token allows an application to obtain a new access token without prompting the user.